paulomarquesc/paulomarquesc.github.io/_posts/2019-3-15-working-with-azure-storage-tables-from-powershell.md

 The custom filter is an important option since we are not covering all data types from the module, for example datetime types.

+>Note: When working with logical operators (and, or, not), they are case-sensitive and must be used as lower case since the underlying SDK uses OData v3 specification.
+[Here](http://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part2-url-conventions.html#sec_LogicalOperators) you can find more information.

 ##### Simple filter

 {% gist paulomarquesc/c55735f6e52f5311fca51414d56843a0 %}